jaegertracing/jaeger-client-cpp/README.md

-# 🛑🛑🛑 Deprecation Notice 🛑🛑🛑
+# 🛑 This library is being deprecated!

-This repository is scheduled to be deprecated.
-Please see https://github.com/jaegertracing/jaeger-client-cpp/issues/292.
+We urge all users to migrate to [OpenTelemetry](https://opentelemetry.io/).
+Please refer to the [notice in the documentation](https://www.jaegertracing.io/docs/latest/client-libraries/#deprecating-jaeger-clients) for details.

 <hr/>